TheSpydog/CSharp-Project-Template-for-VSCode/README.md

 7. From the VSCode Command list, restart OmniSharp so that Intellisense can take effect.
 You may also want to change the project's `settings.json` so you don't have to do this every time you open the project.
 8. From the Command Pallete, you can now build (and optionally run) your project.

+For Windows Users: You will need to [add msbuild to your PATH](https://stackoverflow.com/questions/6319274/how-do-i-run-msbuild-from-the-command-line-using-windows-sdk-7-1) to build projects.

 **Why Does This Exist?**

 The creation of this project was motivated by wanting to develop C# projects on Mac, and finding out that...